koushik-aravalli/koushik-aravalli.github.io/_posts/2021-04-20-CKAD-Variables.md

 Inject into a POD as ***Environment Variable***

 ```
-## reference configmap in defintion
+## reference secret as environment variable in definition

 apiVersion: v1
 kind: Pod